campus safety and security.

 • Sound the building fire alarm.

-• Call 9-911 from a campus telephone or 911 from any other telephone.
+• Dial 9-911 from a campus telephone or 911 from any other telephone.
 Campus Security can activate a campus-wide alarm if necessary.

 • Identify the Fire Exit nearest your classroom, office or residence hall room.